bishaldsrija08/mccPythonBhadra/README.md

 ## day 36: Budget tracker project complete. {Implementing features to calculate total income, expenses, and remaining budget.} {Includes data visualization of budget using charts.}

-## Day 3&: Weather visualization project. {Building a weather visualization tool that displays daily temperature trends using Matplotlib.} {Includes reading weather data from a file and plotting temperature graphs.}
+## Day 37: Weather visualization project. {Building a weather visualization tool that displays daily temperature trends using Matplotlib.} {Includes reading weather data from a file and plotting temperature graphs.}

+## Day 38 and 39: Self project + all short revision of python concepts.

+## Day 40: Final day + presentation ready